Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 passwd file = *path* **(G)**

-> Sets the path to the Randnum UAM passwd file for this server.
+> Sets the path to the Randnum UAM *afppasswd* file for this server.

 passwd minlen = *number* **(G)**